 At St. Stephen’s COE Primary School we understand how important a successful transition is to our pupils with additional needs.
 We work collaboratively with our feeder secondary schools to provide an enhanced level of transition for those who we feel would benefit from this.

-The period of transition depends on the individual needs of the pupil.
-If it is felt appropriate, secondary school colleagues will attend Annual Reviews to meet the current class teacher, parents and most importantly the pupil.
-We have found this strategy particularly useful in easing any worries or concerns parents and pupils may have.
-We are keen to involve parents and carers as much as possible in their child’s transition to secondary school.
-At St Stephen’s CE Primary School, we take opportunities to work alongside parents and carers to visit secondary schools in advance of secondary placement applications being submitted to the Local Authority.
+The period of transition is tailored to meet the needs of the individual pupil.
+If it is felt appropriate secondary school colleagues will attend Annual Reviews to meet the current class teacher, parents and most importantly the pupil.
+We have found this process particularly beneficial in easing any worries or concerns parents and pupils may have.
+We strive to involve parents/carers as much as possible in their child’s transition to secondary school.

-Transition from each year group is supported so that the children have met with their new teachers and are familiar with the new classroom environment and organisation.
-We hold “moving up” days which provide an opportunity for children to meet with their new class teacher.
-Teachers meet to ‘hand over’ their class, which provides an opportunity to discuss any additional needs and support that children may need.
+Transition from each year group within school is supported so that the children have met with their new teachers and are familiar with the new classroom environment and organisation at our ‘Move Up Day’.

-New starters for Reception children are provided with the following opportunities:
+New starters for EYFS children are provided with the following opportunities:

-- Children’s visits to Reception class in the Summer Term
+- Children’s visits to EYFS setting in the Summer Term.